-Currently, Cierra Candles carries 3 types of candle dyes.
+Currently, Cierra carries 3 types of candle dyes.
 Each have their strengths and weaknesses and it boils down to which type you prefer to use and which give you the best results in your candles.
-If you are new to candle making, you will probably want to try all 3 types and see which you like the best.
+If you are new to candle making, you will probably want to try all 3 types and see which you is the best candle dye for your application.

 Dye Chips: We have a wide array of colors with dye chips.
 Each chip will dye a pound of wax a medium shade.
 The advantage to dye chips is they are very easy to use.
 Just drop them in with your wax when you start.
 You can also mix them to make many other colors.
 Click here for Formulas for Mixing Color Chips The down side is they are not as color fast and it takes quite a few to make intense colors.